Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent sense in Colorado Springs due to abundant sunshine, rising electricity costs, and strong financial incentives.
-The city receives over 300 sunny days annually, creating ideal conditions for solar energy production.
+Yes, solar makes excellent sense in Colorado Springs.
+The city receives over 300 sunny days annually with high-altitude sunlight intensity, creating ideal conditions for year-round solar production.

 Yes, Colorado Springs has net metering through Colorado Springs Utilities.
-The utility offers 1:1 net metering, meaning you receive full retail credit for excess electricity your solar panels send to the grid.
+The program offers 1:1 net metering, meaning you receive full retail rate credit for excess solar energy sent to the grid.

-Excess credits roll over month-to-month as kWh credits.
-At year-end, customers can choose to either roll credits over indefinitely or cash out at 2 cents per kWh.
-Most homeowners benefit more from the rollover option since credits retain their full retail value.
+Net excess credits roll over month-to-month as kilowatt-hour credits.
+At year-end, you can choose to either roll credits over indefinitely or cash out at 2 cents per kWh.
+Most homeowners benefit more from the rollover option since using credits later at full retail value provides greater savings than the cash-out rate.

-We’re proud to serve Colorado Springs homeowners with quality solar installations and excellent financing options.
-As a national company with local focus, we’ve completed 1,534 installations across Colorado since 2020.
+We’re proud to serve Colorado Springs homeowners with quality solar installations.
+Since 2020, we’ve completed 1,534 installations across Colorado, bringing clean energy to communities throughout the state.